Newburgh Lifeboat Station: History

 On 13 October 1923, the Aberdeen fishing trawler Imperial Prince was wrecked off Belhelvie.
 The Harbour lifeboat (No.2) was launched, but broached as she approached the wreck.
 Four lifeboat men were washed overboard, but all regained the lifeboat.
-The lifeboat James Stevens No. 19 (ON 459) was pulled 7 mi overland to the scene, where with 11 crew from HMS Vampire and HMS Vendetta, both vessels had been at Aberdeen at the time, she was launched four times to the wreck.
+The Newburgh lifeboat James Stevens No. 19 (ON 459) was pulled 7 mi overland to the scene, where with 11 crew from HMS Vampire and HMS Vendetta, both vessels had been at Aberdeen at the time, she was launched four times to the wreck.
 With assistance from the lifeboat, and the Coastguard Rocket Brigade, seven of the nine crew of the trawler were rescued.
 Two silver medals, and one bronze medal, were awarded for gallantry that day.

 At 04:20 on 26 January 1942, the John Ryburn (ON 837) lifeboat crew were called, after reports of flares from a vessel in distress to the north, but it was soon confirmed that a ship was ashore at Cruden Bay, and that the coastguard rocket-brigade were on scene.
 The lifeboat crew were stood down.
 A second vessel was then spotted ashore at Hackley Head by assistant mechanic George Whyte, and after confirmation, the lifeboat launched at 08:40, into a strong south-east gale, heading to the SS Lesrix.
 The lifeboat arrived with the vessel, to find it well ashore with her back broken, with no sign of life, and in a position impossible for the lifeboat to reach.
 It was decided to head home.
 About 1 mi north of the river Ythan, approximately 300 yds from the shore, the lifeboat capsized.
 15 minutes later, the seven crew were washed onto the beach, but two, crewman James Walker, and asst. mechanic George Whyte, were unconscious and could not be revived.